AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/classroom.md

 1. Navigate to **Admin** > **Classroom Locations** and select the **Settings** tab.
 1. Select **Export** in the **Location format migration** section.

-   A CSV file containing your existing Classroom Locations is downloaded.
+   A CSV file with your existing Classroom Locations is downloaded.
 The following columns are available:

    1. **room_id**: Unique identifier for the location.
    1. **locale**: Locale for the translated Location Name and Room Information.